 I had so much fun, and I have decided to try more classes and to get out of my box.
 Thank you Whim So Doodle and Amy!
 Come back soon!

 In nearly two years of photographing Puppy Raiser Day, this is probably the one photo that truly defined for me why we raise puppies.
+If you raise puppies as well and you will like to make your life easier you should get a pet auto feeder that will provide the food to your puppies when needed.
 I know we talk about the want a puppy/need a puppy, but today, this sweet lady was crying before she even got to Carol and Bob.
 Carol got up and hugged her and they stood that way for several moments with her just crying.
 All I could hear was ‘thank you’ or ‘thankful’, I couldn’t make it out, but the sheer emotion of what this sweet lady was feeling was something that can’t be described.
 Treehousepuppies.com have pet reviews to read so you are clued up about everything dog related.
 This is why we raise those puppies, and this is what I will remember when we turn in Aja next month. (meanwhile, Tiki has figured out that she knows these people and headed over to the bench…lol)